4.2 Stacks and Queues#

 The Stack ADT#

 The Stack ADT is very simple.
 A stack contains zero or more items.
 When you add an item, it goes “on the top” of the stack (we call this “pushing” onto the stack) and when you remove an item, it is removed from the top also (we call this “popping” from the stack).[1]
-The net effect is that the first item added to the stack is the last item removed.
+The net effect is that the first item removed from the stack is the last item that was added.
 We call this Last-In-First-Out (or LIFO) behaviour.
 To summarize:

 In code: